Bread Dad

 • Always wear oven mitts/gloves when dealing with a hot oven and bread pan.

-• For more easy banana bread recipes (i.e. blueberry, cranberry, chocolate chip, vegan, oatmeal, etc.), please visit Bread Dad’s main Banana Bread Recipes section.
+• For more easy banana bread recipes (e.g. blueberry, cranberry, chocolate chip, vegan, oatmeal, etc.), please visit Bread Dad’s main Banana Bread Recipes section.

-If you like this recipe, please leave a comment below and give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment & 5 star rating.
+Jump to comments section

 Butterscotch Banana Bread – Questions & Answers